uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

-As expected, the items model is added in the uAdmin Dashboard.
+As expected, the Item model is added in the uAdmin Dashboard.

 .. image:: assets/itemsmodelselected.png

 |

-Let's create a new data in the items model.
+Let's create a new data in the Item model.

 .. image:: assets/itemsdata.png